 - False testimony, finding falsification in prior testimony

 Steve Hesse Law Firm Can Help

 Unfortunately, false accusations of sexual assault are all too common.
 If you have been falsely accused of sexual assault or sexual abuse you will need the help of a criminal defense attorney that has experience with trial situations, can determine inconsistencies in the accusers statements during cross examination, and someone who is familiar with the criminal justice system in that court.
 Confidence comes with experience and success.

-Stephen Hesse, criminal attorney has over 20 years of combined experience in criminal law, from both sides of the bench, as a prosecutor and defense lawyer.
-Contact Stephen today for a completely confidential and free consultation of your case.
+Steve Hesse, criminal attorney has over 20 years of combined experience in criminal law, from both sides of the bench, as a prosecutor and defense lawyer.
+Contact Steve today for a completely confidential and free consultation of your case.